Tilt-based Aberration Estimation in Transmission Electron Microscopy: Introduction

 Transmission electron microscopy (TEM) has enabled and continues to enable scientific progress across numerous fields, including materials science, semiconductors, and life sciences.
 A notable example of its impact is in the development of the COVID-19 vaccine, where TEM played a critical role by enabling the visualization of the virus' spike protein~\citep{Walls2020}.
 What makes the TEM so powerful is its ability to produce images at the atomic scale.
 This capability stems from the use of electrons, which have significantly shorter wavelengths than visible light.
 Since resolution is inversely proportional to wavelength, the shorter the wavelength, the higher the attainable resolution.

 TEM images are created by directing a beam of electrons onto a specimen and recording the electrons after they have interacted with it.
 However, accurately guiding the electrons is a non-trivial task.
 The electron beam is shaped and focused by electromagnetic lenses, which inherently suffer from high sensitivity to environmental conditions and manufacturing inconsistencies.
-The resulting imperfections in the electron beam are known as aberrations.
+The resulting imperfections in the electron beam are known as aberrations, see \figref\ref{fig:tilts_shifts_aberrations} for a schematic representation of several aberration types.
 Under the presence of aberrations, the resulting TEM images suffer from reduced contrast, loss of resolution, and blurring.

 Fortunately, the aberrations can be compensated by adjusting the electron optical components such as electromagnetic lenses, deflectors, and stigmators.
 However, this compensation is not straightforward, as the aberrations cannot be measured directly.
 Additionally, the aberrations drift over time due to thermal effects, mechanical vibrations, and electromagnetic field fluctuations.
 This limits both image quality and TEM throughput.
 As a result, fast and accurate estimates of the aberration values are highly desirable.